kachick/chawan/doc/protocols.md

 interface similar to `man`.
 Note: this used to be based on w3mman2html.cgi, but it has been rewritten in Nim (and therefore no longer depends on Perl either).

-`data:` decodes a data URL as defined in RFC 2397.
+## Internal schemes: cgi-bin:, stream:, cache:, data:

-## Internal schemes: cgi-bin:, stream:, cache:
+Four internal protocols exist: `cgi-bin:`, `stream:`, `cache:` and `data:`.

-Three internal protocols exist: `cgi-bin:`, `stream:` and `cache:`.
 These are the basic building blocks for the implementation of every protocol mentioned above; for this reason, these can *not* be replaced, and are implemented in the main browser binary.

 `cgi-bin:` executes a local CGI script.
 This scheme is used for the actual implementation of the non-internal protocols mentioned above.
 Local CGI scripts